input-output-hk/marlowe-doc/tutorials/playground-overview.md

 title: The Marlowe Playground
 ---

+# The Marlowe Playground

-This tutorial gives an overview of the [Marlowe Playground](), an online tool that allows users to create, to analyse, to interact with and to simulate the operation of embedded Marlowe contracts.
+This tutorial gives an overview of the [Marlowe Playground](https://play.marlowe-finance.io/#/), an online tool that allows users to create, to analyse, to interact with and to simulate the operation of embedded Marlowe contracts.

-# Introducing the Marlowe Playground
+## Introducing the Marlowe Playground

 For Marlowe to be usable in practice, users need to be able to understand how contracts will behave once deployed to the blockchain,